-We think a lot about the story demonstrating the younger son as the ‘prodigal son’, but Tim shows how the story reveals God as what He calls a ‘prodigal God’.
+We think a lot about our reading today demonstrating the younger son as the ‘prodigal son’, but Tim shows in his classic, The Prodigal God, how the story reveals God as what He calls a ‘prodigal God’.

 To be prodigal doesn’t actually mean to be wayward.
 It means ‘to be recklessly extravagant; to have spent everything’

 In other words, to spend till you have nothing left to spend.

 Is that not the big point of the story Jesus told?

 All the characters and the tensions Jesus created were really pointing to how gracious the Father is, and give us a great reference point in seeing clearly what the Bible teaches about Grace.

 Is the story really about the younger son getting lost far away from the father, or about the older brother getting lost so close to the father- isn’t the story about the Father and his amazing ability to graciously give everything to find and save the lost?

 If the story of Christianity will ever be told, it must start from here.
 It is a story of Grace.